-Wonder if summer reading is worth the time and effort to participate?
-Check out this article about the importance of summer reading.
+Check out this article about the importance of reading.

-Here are some easy ways to get your children to read this summer.
+Here are some easy ways to get your children to read.
 Children who read do better in school—so make sure your child is a reader!

 - Get your child a library card.
 It’s free!

-- Sign your child up for summer reading at the Library and enjoy free programs with fun activities, storytelling, reading contests, crafts and more.
+- Come to the library and enjoy free programs with fun activities, storytelling, reading contests, crafts and more.

 - Read with your child every day.
 Take advantage of “waiting” time to share books: on trips, at the doctor’s office, in line at the grocery store.
 For small children, read to your child and point out words and pictures.
 You are your child’s first teacher.